-Table 1: Total, jobless, and temporary-layoff unemployment, 1978-2019 less unemployment due to temporary-layoff unemployment through loss-of-recall.
+Table 1: Total, jobless, and temporary-layoff unemployment, 1978-2019 well as that of procyclical recalls, in contributing to the cyclical volatility of total unemployment.
+Finally, we develop a method for estimating the component of jobless unemployment due to temporary-layoff unemployment through loss-of-recall.
 We show this component is highly countercyclical and offers a sizeable contribution to the growth of unemployment during recessions.